Sales Leader's Guide to Selecting a CRM

 HubSpot excels when inbound marketing already drives volume and the organization values campaign alignment.

-- Strengths: Tight marketing-sales-service workspace, powerful automation builder, and thousands of integrations.
+- Strengths: Tight marketing-sales-service workspace, powerful automation builder, thousands of integrations.

-- Limitations: No built-in warmup or Inbox Placement, limited contact database on lower tiers, and per-seat pricing that climbs fast as SDR teams expand.
+- Limitations: No built-in warmup or inbox placement testing, limited contact database on lower tiers, per-seat pricing climbs fast.

 Salesforce